MntRushmore/MntRushmore/README.md

-I use Opennote.
+I use opennote.me.
 The site is kinda mid honestly.